runway7/hangar/python/packing-unpacking.md

     pass
 ```

 They perform an operation called 'packing'.
-True to it's name, what this does is *pack* all the arguments that this method call receives into one single variable, a list called `args`.
+True to it's name, what this does is *pack* all the arguments that this method call receives into one single variable, a tuple called `args`.
 You can use any variable name you want, of course, but `args` seems to be the most common and Pythonic way of doing things.

-Once you have this 'packed' variable, you can do things with it that you would with a normal list. `args[0]` and `args[1]` would give you the first and second argument, respectively.
-You can also modify,  delete and re-arrange items in the list.
+Once you have this 'packed' variable, you can do things with it that you would with a normal tuple. `args[0]` and `args[1]` would give you the first and second argument, respectively.
+If you convert the args tuple to a list you can also modify, delete and re-arrange items in it.

 So how do you pass these packed arguments to another method?
 Here's where *unpacking* comes in to play: